Skip to navigation Skip to content

 • Work Item ID is a unique identifier for the work item (one letter and 5 numbers, for example, E-12345)

-• Work Type is the name of the work type such as Third Party Authority (MO021) or Notice of past benefits (NOPB) (MO026) request
+• Work Type is the name of the work type, for example, Third Party Authority (MO021) or Notice of past benefits (NOPB) (MO026) request

 • Work Item Status displays as either: